ShilpaYR/assignment-1-cmpe255/README.md

 # 🏠 Kaggle House Prices — End-to-End ML Project

 > A clean, reproducible, portfolio-ready workflow for the **House Prices: Advanced Regression Techniques** competition (Ames, Iowa).
-> This README doubles as documentation: dataset overview, project workflow, course snippets, results, insights, and a link to a longer Medium write-up.
+> This README doubles as documentation: dataset overview, project workflow, course snippets, results, insights, and a link to a Medium write-up.

 ---